tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 studentdict = {'name':'Sam', 'age':24}
 {% endhighlight %}

-Each dictionary value is preceded by a key (in quotes) with colon.
-Each key-value pair is separated by a comma.
-Just like lists, the values may comprise a mix of data types and can include other dictionaries or lists.
-Or, maybe it's a list-of-dictionaries that you need?
+Preceding each dictionary value is a key (in quotes) and a colon.
+Separating each key-value pair is a comma.
+You may store as many key-value pairs as you like in a dictionary.

+Just like lists, dictionary values may comprise a mix of data types and can even include other dictionaries or lists.
+Lists, too, can contain dictionaries.

 {% highlight py %}
 # list of dictionaries